 How Much Is Netflix Worth?

-The latest earnings report shows Netflix beat new subscriber estimates for the second quarter with 1.54 million (instead of 1.19) and managed to turn out a slightly higher earnings per share.
-“Bridgerton,” “The Queen’s Gambit” and “Lucifer” continue to be viewer favorites.
+The latest earnings report shows Netflix beat new subscriber estimates for the third quarter with 4.4 million (instead of 3.5) and managed to turn out slightly higher earnings per share.
+“Bridgerton,” and “The Queen’s Gambit” continue to be viewer favorites.

 |Netflix: Company Snapshot|

 |Headquarters||Los Gatos, California|

 |Founders||Reed Hastings and Marc Randolph|

 Based on market cap, the company’s worth is $289.09 billion as of Oct.
 22, up from $235.34 billion at the last earnings call in Q2.

 |Share Price, YTD Range||$463.41 – $665.46|